 - Based on the information obtained at the kickoff meeting, the students will complete the scoping process by creating a project charter.
 The project charter will clearly lay out the milestones, processes and deliverables.
 Once you have reviewed and agreed to the project charter, the students will begin their work.

 Ownership of deliverables is maintained by the sponsoring companies.

 One of the most frequently asked questions asked by prospective sponsors is related to intellectual property.
 The University of Arizona respects the intellectual property ownership rights of its sponsors and will not seek to own the sponsor’s IP provided to the students or IP that the students may conceive or create during the course of the project.
-However, if the sponsor is a University of Arizona employee(s) then the IP will be owned by the University of Arizona or student per the UA IP Policy.
+However, if the sponsor is an Arizona employee(s) then the IP will be owned by the University of Arizona or student per the University of Arizona IP Policy.

-Background IP provided by any sponsor, including University of Arizona employee/employee-group sponsors, such as IP surrounding the sponsor’s ideas, written words/code, products or processes that existed before the submission will remain the property of the sponsor or UA, as the case may be.
+Background IP provided by any sponsor, including the University of Arizona employee/employee-group sponsors, such as IP surrounding the sponsor’s ideas, written words/code, products or processes that existed before the submission will remain the property of the sponsor or the University of Arizona, as the case may be.
 All patentable and copyrightable IP conceived or created during the execution of projects will also be the property of the sponsor, unless it is expressly donated to the public or the students.

 ITAR and Other Restrictions

 Our student body is made up of a diverse set of international and domestic students.
 Due to this we can only accept a limited number of ITAR-restricted projects in any given year.
 We will work with clients to determine if a project can be staffed appropriately based on any staffing restrictions under which the client operates.
 Please contact email@example.com to discuss your project further.